 One of the common criticisms made about the use of drugs to treat mental disorder is that they don’t act as a cure, they simply offer temporary relief from disabling symptoms.
 New research challenges this.
 Prof Shitij Kapur and his team at King’s College London (Vernon et al. 2012) have produced evidence that certain drugs change brain structure.
 In this study rats were given treatment with either lithium (used for bipolar disorder) or an antipsychotic for 6 weeks.
 Brain scans showed an increase in cortical grey matter for the lithium rats and a decrease for the antipsychotic rats.
 At present, however, the clinical significance of these changes is not clear.

-psychology Psychology Revision PTSD PTSNs publication bias qualitative race Ramachandran rats reductionism Reicher relationship Relationships REM remote viewing replication researchED Research Methods resilence rhesus Richard Gregory Rosa Parks Rosenhan Royal Institution Lectures Russia SAD SAM scaffolding Scarborough schizophrenia schizophrenic science Scottish secondary education secure attachment self-esteem serotonin sex shift work Simon Singh SIT Skinner Slater sleep sleepwalking SLT smoking social brain social change social cognitive theory social identity theory Social Influence social learning theory social networks social releasers somnabulism spirit SSRIs Star Trek statistics Stephen Fry STM Stress suicide synesthesia synopticity synoptic toolkit Szasz teacher support networks Theory of Mind ToM Tony Hancock trauma TV twin studies Type 1 errors Type A Type B typo university links USA Valentine video games violence visual cache Visual Companion visual illusions visuo-spatial sketchpad vitamins Vygotsky War of the Ghosts Watson Wiseman WJEC working memory working mothers Wundt Year 2 Zimbardo zombie
+PTSD PTSNs publication bias qualitative race Ramachandran rats reductionism Reicher relationship Relationships REM remote viewing replication researchED Research Methods resilence revision rhesus Richard Gregory Rosa Parks Rosenhan Royal Institution Lectures Russia SAD SAM scaffolding Scarborough schizophrenia schizophrenic science Scottish secondary education secure attachment self-esteem serotonin sex shift work Simon Singh SIT Skinner Slater sleep sleepwalking SLT smoking social brain social change social cognitive theory social identity theory Social Influence social learning theory social networks social releasers somnabulism spirit SSRIs Star Trek statistics Stephen Fry STM Stress suicide synesthesia synopticity synoptic toolkit Szasz Taylor teacher support networks Theory of Mind ToM Tony Hancock trauma TV twin studies Type 1 errors Type A Type B typo university links USA Valentine video games violence visual cache Visual Companion visual illusions visuo-spatial sketchpad vitamins Vygotsky War of the Ghosts Watson Wiseman WJEC working memory working mothers Wundt Year 2 Zimbardo zombie